 Where a primary use is established on a development site, secondary uses may also be permitted.
 A secondary use is a use that is not the primary use and not the main use of land or structures on the development site.
-A secondary use is incidental to or in support of the primary use(s) on the same development site or another development site within the RL land use zone of this Specific Plan.
+A secondary use is incidental to or in support of the primary use(s) on the same development site or another development site within the R-1/ SP zone of this Specific Plan.

-The following categories of uses that are allowed in the RL zone are permitted by right as secondary uses:
+The following categories of uses that are allowed in the R-1/SP zone are permitted by right as secondary uses:

 - a.
-Home occupations
+Home occupations1

 - b.
-Guest houses
+Guest houses^{2,3}

 - c.
-Accessory dwelling units
+Accessory dwelling units4

 - d.
 Swimming pools5

 - e.
-Family day care home, small
+Family day care home, small6

 - f.
-Vehicle Parking
+Vehicle Parking7

-B. Open Space Use Types
+B. Open Space (OS) Use Types